Skip to main content

 How Much Should You Pay Yourself as a Liquor Store Owner?

 We’ve covered the average salary data and the factors that will affect how much you can make as a liquor store owner, but how much should you be making as a liquor store owner?
+Unlike traditional jobs with set salaries, liquor store owners decide how much they take home.

-Most small business owners approach their personal salaries in two ways.
+Most small business owners approach their personal salaries in two ways:

-If you spend most of your time in your liquor store, you may want to consider paying yourself a fixed salary and treating it as a business expense.
-If your liquor store is more of a side business and requires less time and effort from you, a percentage-based approach may work best.
+• Owner’s draw: If your liquor store is more of a side business and requires less time and effort from you, a percentage-based approach may work best.

 Fixed Salary

 The first way is to pay yourself a fixed salary.
-Estimate your annual earnings and monthly cash flow, then pay yourself a fixed amount per pay period.
+Estimate your annual earnings and monthly cash flow, then pay yourself a fixed amount per pay period

 Many entrepreneurs like this strategy because it gives them the financial peace of mind that comes with a predictable income — which then allows them to focus all their energy and care on making their business successful.